Students transferring to Marymount University are eligible for a number of grants, scholarships, and other forms of financial aid.

 Unless otherwise noted, these scholarships are all for students pursuing their first bachelor's degrees.Merit-Based Scholarships and Grants

 Transfer Academic Scholarship

-This renewable $2,000 to $7,000 scholarship is available for full-time, first-degree transfer students with 30 or more college credits and a cumulative GPA of 3.5 or higher.
-This scholarship is renewable, provided the student remains in good academic standing.
-Priority consideration will be given to applications received by May 1.
-Later applications will be considered on a funds-available basis.
+This renewable $6,000 scholarship is available for full-time, first-degree transfer students with 30 or more college credits and a cumulative GPA of 3.2 or higher.
+This scholarship is automatically awarded to any students that meet the criteria.
+Also, it is renewable, provided the student remains in good academic standing.

 Phi Theta Kappa Scholarship